Looking at portable Camping Fridges for sale? Our team answers all your questions – even the ones you didn’t know you wanted to ask!

 Which size camping fridge should I choose?

 Like normal fridges, camping fridge sizes are measured in litres.
-The start at around 10 litres and go up to models of almost 100 litres in size!
+They start at around 10 litres and go up to models of almost 100 litres in size!
 Upright fridges in your Caravan/Motorhome can go even larger than this.

 The trick is not to choose a fridge that is far bigger than you need, as you will only end up wasting power on empty fridge space.
 The best way to choose is to look at what you’re going to use it for on a regular basis.
-Will you just want to chill a few beers or are do you need to keep food fresh for the whole family?
+Will you just want to chill a few beers, or do you need to keep food fresh for the whole family?

 What about a freezer?

-Most camping fridges can also be used as freezer – be sure to check the model specification on the camping fridge for sale.
-The models with freezer capability have a temperature range up down to minus 18 degrees Celsius (or more).
+Most camping fridges can also be used as freezers – be sure to check the model specification on the camping fridge for sale.
+The models with freezer capability have a temperature range down to minus 18 degrees Celsius (or more).
 The popular Waeco CFX Fridge Range can reach minus 22 degrees Celsius.

 Some camping fridges let you use it as either a fridge or a freezer, while others can run as both a fridge and freezer at the same time.
 These are known as Dual Zone or Combi camping fridges because they contain separate compartments.